Rotary Masked Autoencoders are Versatile Learners: Full Experimental Details and Hyperparameters

 \subsection{Tiny Imagenet Experimental Setup}

-We present the Tiny ImageNet pre-training hyperparameters in \tabref{tab:ti_pretrain_hyper} and fine-tuning hyperparameters in \tabref{tab:ti_finetune_hyper}.
-All Tiny ImageNet pre-training runs use the same hyperparameters, while the fine-tuning runs use different learning rates.
-We find that FP16 precision works well here as opposed to our experiments on the ELAsTiCC2 dataset discussed in \secref{sec:elasticc_exp_setup}.
+We present the unified Tiny ImageNet pre-training and fine-tuning hyperparameters in \tabref{tab:ti_hyper}.
+All Tiny ImageNet pre-training and fine-tuning runs use the same hyperparameters.
+Although our final results use FP32, we also tested mixed-precision training and found that FP16 precision works with Tiny-ImageNet as opposed to our experiences on the ELAsTiCC dataset discussed in \secref{sec:elasticc_exp_setup}.

 When training, we normalize using the ImageNet mean and standard deviation.
-We also use RandAugment~\cite{DBLP:conf/nips/CubukZS020} with 2 operations and a magnitude of 9.
+Each patch is individually normalized when calculating loss as is done in MAE~\citep{DBLP:conf/cvpr/HeCXLDG22}.
+During fine-tuning, we also use RandAugment~\cite{DBLP:conf/nips/CubukZS020} with 2 operations and a magnitude of 9.
 While the model would likely benefit from more epochs during the pre-training and fine-tuning stages, we consider this sufficient for the purposes of an ablation study.